Refugee feels welcome after board approves resettlement of refugees into community

 In 2017, President Trump announced the cap for refugee admission would be 45,0000 which is the lowest number since before 1980.
 In Illinois, the number dropped from 3493 refugees in 2016 to 722 in 2018.
 That's a drop of about 75 percent.
 In Iowa, it went from 1087 refugees being resettled in 2016 to 529 in 2018, over 50 percent in two years.

 The top five countries of origin the refugees resettled from between 2016 and 2018 into Iowa were the Democratic Republic of Congo, Burma, Bhutan, Eritrea, and Somalia.
-The 20,395 estimated refugees paid 150.7 million dollars in taxes in 2015, according to the New American Economy.
+The 20,395 estimated refugees paid 150.7 million dollars in taxes in 2015, according to

 In Illinois, the top five countries of origin for the resettled refugees were Burma, Syria, the Democratic Republic of Congo, Iraq, and Bhutan.
-The 95,259 estimated refugees in Illinois paid 908.7 million dollars in 2015, according to the New American Economy.
+The 95,259 estimated refugees in Illinois paid 908.7 million dollars in 2015, according to

 In the United States in 2015, there were an estimated 3.4 million refugees.
 They paid a total of 20.9 billion dollars in taxes.
-The business income of refugee entrepreneurs in 2015 was 4.6 billion dollars, according to the New American Economy.
+The business income of refugee entrepreneurs in 2015 was 4.6 billion dollars, according to

 President Trump's executive decision to allow local governments to decide whether they want to accept refugees is now temporarily blocked after a federal judge said local governments refusing the resettlement is "unlawful."
 Rock Island County Board member Kai Swanson says the measure wouldn't affect residents' taxes.